mpostol/ASMD/README.md

 The section [Information Models Development][IMD] of the online ebook covers details on how to get started using the attached examples.
 The solution `BoilerExampleSolution` contains a boiler model.
 This model is described in the [ReferenceApplication Producer - Boilers Set Simulator][boiler].
 Check out the section [Companion Specification - Information Model for Analyzers][ADI] to get more about `ADIExempleSolution` example.

-Selected examples are also published on the [ASMD releases page][REL].
-The following step by step, instruction will guide you on how to open the examples.
+Selected examples is added to the folder `<target>\UA.ModelDesigner\EmbeddedExample`.
+The following step by step instruction will guide you on how to open the examples.

-- From the [ASMD releases page][REL] download and unzip the file `ASMD.EmbeddedExample.zip` to the selected folder
 - The folder `EmbeddedExample` contains two examples
   - `BoilerExampleSolution` - a set of unmanned boilers spread geographically, which have to be monitored and remotely controlled
   - `ADIExempleSolution` - a set of models to be used as an example of adopting companion standard models, i.e. [analyzer devices integration][ADI]